Introduction

 Compiling from source

 Prerequisite: A recent version of Rust is required (at least 1.76 for now).
-You can run rustc --version
+You can run rustc --version to check your version.
+The easiest way to install a recent version of Rust is to use rustup.

-Open a Terminal and download the repository:
+Open a Terminal and clone the repository:

 git clone https://github.com/alumet-dev/alumet.git

-, which produces a runnable measurement tool by compiling the core of Alumet and a set of standard plugins into a single binary.
-The crate app-agent
+The Alumet repository contains multiple crates ("crates" are Rust libraries/packages).
+To run Alumet, we are interested in alumet-agent: a crate that produces a runnable measurement tool by compiling the core of Alumet and a set of standard plugins into a single executable binary.

-Let's compile the simplest agent, the "local" one.
+Let's compile the agent:

-.
-You can check this with a simple ls
+The binary should be located in target/debug/alumet-agent.
+You can check this with a simple ls:

-ls ../target/debug/alumet-local-agent
+ls target/debug/alumet-agent

 If the agent is there, you can run it.
 Otherwise, look into the target directory to find the agent.